 On the Snow

 Perhaps the definitive online leader in ski resort stats, mountain information and regional snowfalls, On the Snow is a great first step in evaluating the conditions of your next ski trip.

-For guests travelling to Aspen from Denver International Airport, be sure to spend time sifting through the latest traffic delays, road closures and construction warnings provided by CoTrip.
+For guests traveling to Aspen from Denver International Airport, be sure to spend time sifting through the latest traffic delays, road closures and construction warnings provided by CoTrip.
 With interactive live cams, CoTrip provides an accurate representation of what drivers can expect when heading toward the mountains.

 Sun Valley Mountain Report